Looking for a new Administrative Assistant Position?

 The first thing is to check the formatting.
 You need to make sure you use the right font and to check that all of your sections are perfectly aligned.

-Okay, your resume is good to go!
-So save it in both Word doc and PDF format.
+Okay, your resume is good to go.
+So save it in both Word docx and pdf format.
 Send it off to those fun new companies in town.
 And put your interview suit on!